 Chipping, breaking or cracking a tooth is usually not serious.
-Your dentist should be able to treat it.
+A dentist should be able to treat it.

 Non-urgent advice: See a dentist if you or your child has: